How To Apply

 Please note that as part of our recruitment process, information supplied to us in CVs, application forms and other documentation relating to recruitment, may be shared with Mercia (SWAT UK).

 Although applications are accepted throughout the year, we recruit for two annual intakes with successful candidates commencing their contract during August/September and January.
-Apply now Mercia (SWAT UK) by clicking here if you wish to be considered for our 2020 intake.
+Our vacancies have now been filled for Summer 2020.
+Apply now if you wish to be considered for our 2021 intake.

 What We Seek